targetdisk/minitator/README.md

 ## What is this?
 Possibly the silliest thing I have ever created...
-I needed something to power me through annotating Asciinema sessions in Vim.
+I needed something to power me through annotating Asciinema sessions in my favorite text editor.

 ![Minitator's web UI viewing a shell session running the Minitator Vim plugin](https://sqt.wtf/~targetdisk/blob/minitator-yo-dawg.png)